rocky-linux/documentation/docs/books/learning_bash/07-loops.md

 The `true` command always returns `true` while the `false` command always returns `false`.

 ```
-$ true
+true
 echo $?
 0
-$ false
+false
-$ echo $?
+echo $?
 1
 ```

-Used as a condition of a loop, they allow either to execute an infinite loop or to deactivate this loop.
+Used as a condition of a loop, they allow for either an execution of an infinite loop or the deactivation of this loop.

-Example :
+Example:

 ```
 while true